-Check out our piece on How to Save Money on Car Insurance for more great tips like that one.
+Check out our full story on saving money on car insurance for more great tips like that one.

-Did you know that in about half the country, you are free to shop around for the best natural gas or electricity rates because energy markets have been deregulated?
+In about half the states across the country, you are free to shop around for the best natural gas and/or electricity rates because energy markets have been deregulated?

-Meanwhile, no matter where you live, there’s one great way to reduce heating and cooling costs in your home.
+No matter where you live, there’s one great way to reduce heating and cooling costs in your home.
 Try a programmable thermostat.
-You can lower your bill by 25% or 30% during both the winter and the summer months with this one affordable piece of equipment.
+You can lower your bill by 25% or 30% during both the winter and the summer months with this affordable piece of equipment.

 It was Ben Franklin who said, “Beware of little expenses; a small leak will sink a great ship.”
 If you want more Benjamins in your wallet, you’d be wise to heed old Ben’s advice.

 Chelsea of Team Clark recently sat down with her father and helped him save $283 a month on recurring monthly charges in his life.
-And get this — it only took her about two hours!
+And it took her only about two hours!
 That’s almost $3,400 a year she helped him save.